As long as people have been living near each other they've had social customs - ways that they

-- Don't use ALL CAPITAL LETTERS.
-That's considered shouting.
-Besides, it's hard to read.
+- Don't use ALL CAPS.
+That's considered shouting, and it's hard to read.
+You could

-It's OK to use all caps to emphasize a point, but the standard for that is to enclose the word or words in asterisks (*).
+use all caps to emphasize a point, but the standard for that is to enclose the word or words in asterisks (*).

-- If you're a newbie, it's considered respectful to "lurk" for a while before you post.
+- If you're a newbie, it's considered respectful to lurk for a while before you post.
 Lurking also gives you

 - Don't type anything that you wouldn't say to a person's face.

-- No one knows from your tone of voice whether you are serious or joking.
-That's what
+- No one knows from your tone of voice whether you're serious or joking.
+That's where

-- When you reply, quote or paraphrase the part you're addressing - and only that part.
+- When you reply, quote or paraphrase only the part you're talking about.
+That's what your email

-- Don't post just to say "I agree."
-Especially don't quote an entire message sent
+- Don't post just to say "I agree," especially if you quote the entire message.
+That's how you get

-- If you're directing a reply to one person, use private email.
-Don't CC the list unless you're
+- If you're replying to only one person, use private email.
+Double check that TO address!

 - Think before you send.
-Your message is likely to be archived for many years.
-It could end
+Your message is going to be archived.
+It'll probably hang around the net until the

 world ends.
 Before you hit send, think: Would I want a potential employer or life partner to read this?